fleekgonzalo/Quartz/content/ethereum-node-raspberry-pi/post.md

 - Ethernet cable
 - Case with heatsink and fan

 For most SBCs storage you will need a 2 TB M.2 NVMe SSD.
-For the Raspberry Pi however, you will need a USB 3.0 disk or a SSD with an USB to SATA case.
+For the Raspberry Pi however, you will need a USB 3.0 disk or a M.2 SATA SSD with an USB to SATA case.

 I ended up going for a WD Blue 2TB M.2 SATA SSD (important to note that the SSD needs to be SATA and not NVMe).

-The best case I found is the Argon ONE M.2, which has SATA to USB adapter, heatsink and fan.
-Thanks to this case both the SBC and SSD can be inside of a case, instead of the SSD laying around the computer.
+The best case I found is the Argon ONE M.2, which has a SATA to USB adapter, heatsink and fan.
+Thanks to this case both the SBC and SSD can be inside of a case, instead of the SSD hanging outside the computer.
 Here is a [video](https://www.youtube.com/watch?v=62FfPT38obo) guide for the Argon ONE M.2 setup.

 As for the other required hardware is not very complicated.
 I would recommend to get the official power supply to not have problems with the voltage.

-## Initial setup
+# Initial setup

-First go to Ethereum on ARM's docs and download the Raspberry Pi image.
+1. Go to Ethereum on ARM's documentation and download the Raspberry Pi image.

-Flash it to your MicroSD using [Etcher](https://etcher.balena.io/).
+2. Flash it to your MicroSD using [Etcher](https://etcher.balena.io/).

-Insert your MicroSD into your Raspberry.
+3. Insert your MicroSD into your Raspberry.

-Plug the ethernet cable and power supply in.
+4. Plug the ethernet cable and power supply in.

 Before continuing, you will need to change some settings of your router.